ausdebating/constitution/constitution.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-A member of the Association may resign from membership of the Association by first giving to the secretary written notice of at least 1 month (or any other period that the Committee may determine) of the member’s intention to resign and, on the expiration of the period of notice, the member ceases to be a member.
+A member of the Association may resign from membership of the Association by first giving to the Secretary written notice of at least 1 month (or any other period that the Committee may determine) of the member’s intention to resign and, on the expiration of the period of notice, the member ceases to be a member.
 #.
-If a member of the Association ceases to be a member by resignation, and in every other case where a member ceases to hold membership, the secretary must make an appropriate entry in the register of members recording the date on which the member ceased to be a member.
+If a member of the Association ceases to be a member by resignation, and in every other case where a member ceases to hold membership, the Secretary must make an appropriate entry in the register of members recording the date on which the member ceased to be a member.

 Register of members
 ^^^^^^^^^^^^^^^^^^^

 #.
-The secretary must establish and maintain a register of members of the Association (whether in written or electronic form) specifying the name, primary institution and debating group, and postal, residential or email address of each person who is a member of the Association together with the date on which the person became a member.
+The Secretary must establish and maintain a register of members of the Association (whether in written or electronic form) specifying the name, primary institution and debating group, and postal, residential or email address of each person who is a member of the Association together with the date on which the person became a member.

    #.
-The secretary may construe "primary institution and debating group", within any policies set by the Association, as they see fit.
+The Secretary may construe "primary institution and debating group", within any policies set by the Association, as they see fit.
    #.
 Generally, the "primary institution" shall be the institution at which the member last studied to attain a tertiary degree.
    #.
 Generally, the "primary debating group" shall be the debating group at which the member primarily participates